smazcw3/Kubernetes/README.md

 + To see the created replicset, run `kubectl get replicaset`.

-+ To delete the replicaset, run `kubectl delete replicaset myapp-replicaset`
++ To delete the replicaset, run `kubectl delete replicaset myapp-replicaset` OR `kubectl delete rs myapp-replicaset`.

-+ To replace/update the replicaset, run `kubectl replace -f replicaset-definition.yml`
++ To replace/update the replicaset, run `kubectl replace -f replicaset-definition.yml`.

-+ To scale the replicaset(increasing the no. of replicas), run `kubectl scale --replicas=6 -f replicaset-defintion`
++ To scale the replicaset(increasing the no. of replicas), run `kubectl scale rs new-replica-set --replicas=5`.

++ To edit the replicaset, run `kubectl edit rs myapp-replicaset`.

 ## Minikube